rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 pihole -a -p
 ```

-- Log into the web interface using the External IP that you noted down earlier at `http://your-external-ip/admin/settings.php?tab=dns`
+- Log into the web interface using the External IP that you noted down earlier at<br> `http://your-external-ip/admin/settings.php?tab=dns`

 - Click **Settings**, and navigate to **DNS**. <br>Set your **Interface Listening Behavior** to **Listen on All Interfaces** on this page: <br><img src="./images/screenshots/18.png" width="237">